-The bill amends several sections of South Dakota's election laws to clarify the definition of residency for voting purposes.
-It redefines "resident" to mean an individual who maintains a fixed, permanent dwelling where they live and usually sleep for at least thirty consecutive days.
-The bill specifies that an individual remains a resident of the state during temporary absences if they intend to return.
-It also establishes that an individual can only be a resident of one place and outlines the conditions under which a person loses residency when moving to another state.
+The bill revises the definitions and provisions related to residency for voting purposes in South Dakota.
+It amends the definition of "resident" to specify that an individual must maintain a fixed, permanent dwelling where they live and usually sleep for at least thirty consecutive days.
+The bill clarifies that an individual remains a resident of the state during temporary absences if they intend to return.
+It also establishes that an individual can only be a resident of one place and outlines the conditions under which an individual loses residency when moving to another state.

-Additionally, the bill introduces provisions for individuals who register to vote using only a commercial mail receiving agency or post office box as their residence address.
-Such individuals do not meet the residency requirements and may only register as "national voters," allowing them to vote in federal elections for president, vice president, and congressional representatives.
-The county auditor is tasked with preparing a specific ballot for national voters, which will be counted alongside resident voter ballots in the precinct where they are registered.
+Additionally, the bill introduces new provisions regarding voter registration for individuals who use only a commercial mail receiving agency or post office box as their residence address.
+Such individuals do not meet the residency requirements for voting in South Dakota and may only register as national voters, which limits their voting to federal offices.
+The county auditor is tasked with preparing a specific ballot for national voters, which includes only candidates for federal positions.
+The bill ensures that the ballots of national voters are counted alongside resident voter ballots in their precinct.

 Statutes affected: Introduced, 02/05/2025: 12-1-4, 12-4-1, 12-4-1.2, 12-18-10